yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ### Handling the One-Time Token (OTT) and Deeplink

-Unlike other processes, when a user completes a payment using CTP Passkey, the *One-Time Token* (`OTT`) **will not be received** through the usual delegate methods.
+Unlike other processes, when a user completes a payment using CTP Passkey, the _One-Time Token_ (`OTT`) will not be received through the usual delegate methods.

-Instead, the transaction result (both successful and failed) will be communicated to your application via the **deeplink URL**.
+Instead, the transaction result (successful or failed) will be communicated to your application via the **deeplink URL**.

 #### 1. Closing the External Browser

-When receiving the deeplink callback in your application, it is **essential** to immediately call the `receiveDeeplink` method:
+When receiving the deeplink callback in your application, it is essential to immediately call the `receiveDeeplink` method:

 ```swift
 func application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool {